apache/mxnet/contrib/clojure-package/README.md

 _Note: Integration with deployment to Nexus can be enabled too for the future [https://help.sonatype.com/repomanager2/maven-and-other-build-tools/leiningen](https://help.sonatype.com/repomanager2/maven-and-other-build-tools/leiningen)_

-You would repeat this process out on the AWS Deep Learning AMI, once for the linux cpu and once for the linux gpu.
+You would repeat this process for all the build system types.

-### Deferred
-* Feed Forward API
-* OSX gpu support Scala - defer to adding via Scala first
-* CustomOp port - defer due to class loader issues
-* Inference package - will tackle next

 ## Special Thanks
 Special thanks to people that provided testing and feedback to make this possible